Skip to content

 Battery-powered equipment

-IT (ungrounded) power systems
+IT or ungrounded power systems

-Why floating can be helpful (at 50/60 Hz)
+Why floating can be useful at low frequency

 It can make measurements more flexible